fredericklussier/ObservablePy/readme.rst

 --------
 * Observable: Observable implementation to a class
 * Observable Element: The property of an observable class that have the @observable_property decorator is an observable property.
-* State : All observable elements in the class.
+* State: All observable elements in the class.
-* Observer : An Observer is a function that will be called, when the specified observable element change.
+* Observer: An Observer is a function that will be called, when the specified observable element change.

 Bassically, Observable will diffuse changes to subscribe observer when the property setter or deleter is executed